Energy innovation must work for all – including vulnerable customers

 “So we need a whole-systems approach to applying these learnings – to ensure everything from technological innovation to local area planning and new energy supply models take account of these consumer needs.

-“We don’t want vulnerable people to be negatively affected by technological innovation in the energy sector transition but equally we want technological innovation to actively makes life better for people living in fuel poverty.”
+“We don’t want vulnerable people to be negatively affected by technological innovation in the energy sector transition but equally we want technological innovation to actively make life better for people living in fuel poverty.”

 This winter the ESC ‘Fair Futures’ programme is running an ‘Innovation Bootcamp’ funded by Innovate UK to explore how the experience of vulnerable energy consumers can inform how we think and design a future low carbon energy system.

-They want to bring together a mix of energy industry executives, an innovative new energy supplier, user design specialists, consumer advocates, researchers with a strong understanding of the everyday/lived experience of fuel poverty.
+They want to bring together a mix of energy industry executives, an innovative new energy supplier, user design specialists, consumer advocates, researchers with a strong understanding of the every day/lived experience of fuel poverty.

 Dr Chard continued: “The Energy Systems Catapult believes innovation can deliver clean, intelligent energy system – with the consumers at the heart.
-We have extensive consumer insight expertise to help understand the energy needs of different people and we are well positioned to provide nationally relevant in-depth research with the purpose of designing better products and services for vulnerable households through innovation across the energy system.
+We have extensive consumer insight expertise to help understand the energy needs of different people and we are well-positioned to provide nationally relevant in-depth research with the purpose of designing better products and services for vulnerable households through innovation across the energy system.

 “We are currently looking for partners to collaborate in this unique opportunity that harnesses a cross-sector consortium to better understand problems from the householders’ perspective and ensure we harness innovation to better take account of how vulnerable consumers can interact with a clean, intelligent energy system to positive social, environmental and economic benefit.”